Sampling String Vacua Using Generative Models: Discussion and outlook

 In our experiments, Bayesian Flow Networks proved apt at sampling type IIB flux vacua.
-We achieved an accuracy of nearly $70\%$, as opposed to $0\%$ accuracy when fluxes where drawn at random, where all generated flux vectors gave rise to original vacua, i.e. vacua that were not contained in the training data.
+We achieved an accuracy of nearly $70\%$, as opposed to $0\%$ accuracy when fluxes where drawn at random, where almost all generated flux vectors gave rise to original vacua, i.e. vacua that were not contained in the training data.
 The model also managed to reproduce the distribution of vacua with respect to $\nflux$, $|W_0|$, moduli $z^i$ and axio-dilaton $\tau$.
-We also observed minor extrapolation capabilities where the method produced results outside of the training region.
+We also observed minor extrapolation capabilities where the method produced around 10\% sampled vacua outside of the training region.
 A drawback of this model, is that it is unconditional, meaning that fluxes cannot be drawn based on some prompt.

 For conditional sampling, we used a Transformer, which showed good performance in finding new vacua that satisfy additional constraints.
 These constraints were chosen to either be a specific value for $\nflux$ or an interval for $|W_0|$.
 Both examples produced good results but the conditioning on $\nflux$ worked significantly better, which was to be expected since this condition is independent of the field space coordinates.
-Furthermore, $|W_0|$ is a continuous variable and the discretization was somewhat arbitrary, i.e. if one were to chose wider intervals, the performance would obviously increase.
+Furthermore, $|W_0|$ is a continuous variable and the discretization was somewhat arbitrary, i.e. if one were to choose wider intervals, the performance would obviously increase.
 The trained Transformers demonstrated very good interpolation capabilities, i.e. $\sim80-90\%$ of sampled flux vectors gave rise to original vacua.
 As expected, no significant extrapolation capabilities were observed.
 In both cases, we observed that the performance is very much influenced by the distribution of the training data.
-To circumvent this problem, once could implement a similar fine-tuning process as in \cite{Yip:2025hon}, e.g. to attain more examples of small $|W_0|$.
+In general, one needs to be able to generate large numbers of configurations to act as training data which can prove difficult in settings where such generations are not, or only to limited extent, possible.
+To circumvent this problem, one could implement a similar fine-tuning process as in \cite{Yip:2025hon}, e.g. to attain more examples of small $|W_0|$.
+We hope to come back to this issue in a future publication.

 With the aforementioned results, these methods prove to be powerful tools in the exploration of type IIB string vacua.
 Furthermore, those methods could be combined with packages like JAXvacua \cite{Dubey:2023dvu} and CYtools \cite{Demirtas:2022hqf} to create even more versatile programs.
 However, since this is a method paper, we are not pushing the boundary of string model building.
 To do this, one needs a more thorough study and preparation of the setup for the problem at hand.
 I.e. if we want to find vacua with $|W_0|$ close to zero, we would change our data set and employ the previously mentioned fine-tuning process.
 Furthermore, to achieve concrete small values for $|W_0|$, the numerical precision of all used methods has to be studied carefully.